RoochieSumaria/Exploring-Hotel-Booking-Data--Using-Python/README.md

 Exploring-Hotel-Booking-Data--Using-Python
+The "Exploring Hotel Booking Data" project utilizes Python to analyze hotel booking data, uncovering insights into booking patterns, customer preferences, and hotel performance.
+Through data exploration, visualization, and statistical analysis, the project aims to identify trends, such as peak booking periods and popular amenities.
+By understanding these patterns, businesses can optimize pricing strategies, improve customer satisfaction, and enhance overall performance.
+This project provides actionable insights to drive decision-making and enhance the hospitality experience.
 Dataset:hotel_booking.csv
 There are rows:119390 and 36 columns.
 The dataset includes information on booking dates, guest demographics, reservation details, and other relevant variables.
 Here's a description of each column: